AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/FAQ/FAQ about Alibaba Cloud Elasticsearch clusters.md

 -   Heavy loads: For more information, see [High disk usage and read-only indexes]().
 -   High query QPS or large amounts of data to write: We recommend that you install the aliyun-qos plug-in on your Elasticsearch cluster to implement read/write throttling.
 For more information, see [Use the aliyun-qos plug-in](/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-qos plug-in.md).

     **Note:** For image searches, we recommend that you install the aliyun-knn plug-in on your cluster and plan your cluster and indexes.
-For more information, see [Use the aliyun-knn plug-in for vector search]().
+For more information, see [Use the aliyun-knn plug-in for vector searches]().

 ## How do I use a client to access an Alibaba Cloud Elasticsearch cluster?
 What is the difference between access to an Alibaba Cloud Elasticsearch cluster and access to an open source Elasticsearch cluster?

 Access an Alibaba Cloud Elasticsearch cluster by using its internal or public endpoint.
 Access an open source Elasticsearch cluster by using its address.
-For more information, see [Use a client to access an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Developer Guide/Access Alibaba Cloud Elasticsearch by using a client.md).
+For more information, see [Use a client to access an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Developer Guide/Use a client to access an Alibaba Cloud Elasticsearch cluster.md).

 ## When I use a client to access an Elasticsearch cluster, can I disable the basic authentication feature?